 Peatan Basalt formation.

-or other types of cutting material.
-Found in isolated pockets are the gem grade
+other types of cutting material.
+Found in isolated pockets are the gem grade agates.

-agates.
-Most common in lapidary grade is a black plume or black and yellow plume
+Most common in lapidary grade is a black plume or black and yellow plume agate, and

-agate, and white or blue fortification.
+white or blue fortification.
 Often times calcite is included.
-The bouquet
+The bouquet pattern is

-pattern is usually on the bottom, but can form on the entire surface and point towards
+usually on the bottom, but can form on the entire surface and point towards the center

-the center in small clusters.
-Some secondary crystallization appears as water lines or
+in small clusters.
+Some secondary crystallization appears as water lines or onyx

-onyx (layered agate used for cameos) inside banded hollows.
-A lot of this agate is still
+(layered agate used for cameos) inside banded hollows.
+A lot of this agate is still egg

-egg shell, a thin coating of agate lining the gas pocket, hollow.
-Tube type agate
+shell, a thin coating of agate lining the gas pocket, hollow.
+Tube type agate looking like

-looking like stalactites inside some of the hollow or eggshell nodules can be found,as
+stalactites inside some of the hollow or eggshell nodules can be found,as well as

-Terlingua.
 Beautiful pseudomorphs after aragonite have been found here.
-Famous
+Famous for yellow

-for yellow sagenite crystals in a green moss agate called pompom or thistle agate.
+sagenite crystals in a green moss agate called pompom or thistle agate.
+Again there

-Again there are many grades of agate, and some nice agate replacement in wood and
+are many grades of agate, and some nice agate replacement in wood and bone in the

 marks can be found.
 It appears to be fairly wide spread in northwest of the Davis